rdegges/flask-heroku-cacheify/README.md

 v1.1: 04-18-2013

     - Adding support for MyRedis.
-    - Adding support for Redis Butt.
+    - Adding support for Redis Cloud.
     - Adding support for Redis To Go.
     - Adding support for openredis.